mario-dg/Neural-Nexus/Machine Learning/Paper/IV. Results and Analysis.md

 	- Also visible in ROC-Curve and PR-Curve
 	- Undersampling much more confusion, worse performance on majority classes, slightly better on 2 classes with the least amount of samples
 	- Oversampling good on minority and majority classes, still some confusion on hard classes
+- Baseline vs Heavy Augmentation vs Simple Augmentation:
+	- Heavy augmentation much higher loss and bigger discrepancy between train and validation, simple augmentation also has a higher loss compared to the baseline, but not as significant
+	- Same observable for accuracy
+	-

 Rarely just one technique used, combination mostly yields the best results.
 Only the best performing techniques from above are used in combination.